AlphaGoob/HP-8570p-Archive/README.md

 - IO80211Family.kext (Broadcom 4312 | BRCM94312) - It will show the correct WiFi card but you cannot find any network or connect.
 The card isn't supported from Sierra and above.

 // Drivers | Not working
-- AptioInputFix.efi
+- AptioInputFix.efi - End RandomSeed / End LoadRamDisk error.
+Use OsxAptioFixDrv-64.efi instead
-- DataHubDxe-64.efi
+- DataHubDxe-64.efi - ACPI Error: Method parse/execution failed.
+Removing it will fix the problem.
-- EmuVariableUefi-64.efi
+- EmuVariableUefi-64.efi - macOS not booting at all.
+Use OsxAptioFixDrv-64.efi instead
-- OsxAptioFix2Drv-64.efi
+- OsxAptioFix2Drv-64.efi - End RandomSeed / End LoadRamDisk error.
+Use OsxAptioFixDrv-64.efi instead
-- OsxAptioFix3Drv-64.efi
+- OsxAptioFix3Drv-64.efi - End RandomSeed / End LoadRamDisk error.
+Use OsxAptioFixDrv-64.efi instead
-- OsxAptioFix3Drv.efi
+- OsxAptioFix3Drv.efi - End RandomSeed / End LoadRamDisk error.
+Use OsxAptioFixDrv-64.efi instead
-- VBoxHfs.efi
+- VBoxHfs.efi - Not needed for APFS files